 All trips will require a written risk assessment pack.
 A risk assessment pack must contain contextual, activity and individual pupil risk assessments.
 The assessments will be reviewed annually and every time the trip runs.
-Permission is required from Governors for Category C and D events, so plenty of time must be allowed in submitting the information to the designated governor.
+Permission is required from Education Directorate for Category C and D events, so plenty of time must be allowed in submitting the information to the Education Directorate.